ngocdaothanh/code-lock-fsm-akka/README.rst

   CodeLock.shutdown()
   :q

-Or you can also run (see Demo.scala):
+Or you can also run (see `Demo.scala <https://github.com/ngocdaothanh/code-lock-fsm-akka/blob/master/src/main/scala/demo/Demo.scala>`_):

 ::